Distance-Modding/Mod.OnlineAdditions/README.md

 - Ability to disable the audio coming from other cars in multiplayer

 KNOWN ISSUE:
-When collisions are active the network cars are fairly jittery.
-Not ideal. <br>
+When collisions are active the network cars are a little jittery when you're close to them.
+Not ideal, but it works fine.

-Also, when you are spectating you have to wait until a network car respawns for their physics to be corrected.
+The /canceltimeout command only works locally.
+It does not activate for everyone in the lobby.

-Motorcycle Mode will get disabled in multiplayer.
+I forgot to make the infinite killgrid not render for every car